ucladevx/api-docs/source/index.html.md

 # Courses

-Through this RESTful interface, the UCLA Courses API provides you with all UCLA courses since Fall 2016.
+Through this RESTful interface, the UCLA Courses API provides you with all UCLA courses from Fall 2016 up to Summer 2020.
 ## Get Courses

 ```shell